Denílson (footballer, born 1977): International career

-Denílson made his debut for Brazil in November 1996 at the age of 19, against Cameroon.
-He was called for the squad that competed at the 1998 FIFA World Cup, appearing in all the games for the eventual runners-up; the previous year, he was also selected for the 1997 Copa América and the 1997 FIFA Confederations Cup, winning both tournaments and totalling ten appearances (two goals).
+Denílson made his debut for Brazil in November 1996 at the age of 19 against Cameroon.
+In 1997, Denílson was selected for the 1997 Copa América and the 1997 FIFA Confederations Cup, winning both tournaments and totalling ten appearances (two goals); the following year, he was selected for the squad that competed at the 1998 FIFA World Cup, appearing in every match for the eventual runners-up.

 Denílson was picked by manager Luiz Felipe Scolari for his 2002 World Cup squad in Japan and South Korea.
-Always as a substitute, he played in five matches as the Seleção won its fifth World Cup, appearing one minute in the final against Germany.
+He made five appearances, all as a substitute, as the Seleção won its fifth World Cup.
+He played one minute in the final against Germany.

-After Carlos Alberto Parreira returned for his third spell as national team boss, Denílson was not called again.
-He gained a total of 61 caps.
+After Carlos Alberto Parreira returned for his third spell as national team boss, Denílson was not called up again.
+He gained a total of 61 caps, scoring 8 international goals.

 Style of play

-A creative and technically gifted left-footed player, Denilson was mainly known for his dribbling skills, in particular for his use of several feints to beat opponents such as the step over, which he frequently employed, though infamous for his inability in front of goal.
-Despite his talent, he was considered by most to not have fulfilled the potential he showed at the start of his career.
+A creative and technically gifted left-footed player, Denílson usually played as a left winger either in midfield or up-front, and was mainly known for his pace, flair, and dribbling skills, in particular for his use of several tricks and feints to beat opponents, such as the step over, which he frequently employed; however, he was also infamous for his inability to score consistently in front of goal, and for his tendency to pick up bookings.
+Despite the talent demonstrated in his youth, he was considered by several pundits not to have fulfilled the potential he showed at the start of his career in both Brazilian club and international football, as he struggled to replicate a similar level of performance in European football.

 Media

 Denílson was sponsored by sportswear company Nike, and appeared in commercials for the brand.
-In a global advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside football players such as Fabio Cannavaro, Hernán Crespo, Edgar Davids, Rio Ferdinand, Luís Figo, Paul Scholes, Thierry Henry, Gaizka Mendieta, Hidetoshi Nakata, Ronaldinho, Ronaldo and Francesco Totti among others, with former player Eric Cantona the tournament "referee".
-In March 2017 Denilson signed with 888poker as a brand ambassador.
+In a global advertising campaign in the run-up to the 2002 World Cup in Korea and Japan, he starred in a "Secret Tournament" commercial (branded "Scorpion KO") directed by Terry Gilliam, appearing alongside football players such as Fabio Cannavaro, Hernán Crespo, Edgar Davids, Rio Ferdinand, Luís Figo, Paul Scholes, Thierry Henry, Gaizka Mendieta, Hidetoshi Nakata, Ronaldinho, Ronaldo and Francesco Totti, among others, with former player Eric Cantona the tournament "referee".
+In March 2017, Denilson signed with 888poker as a brand ambassador.